Software-Development-Centre-GNE/SnC/README.md

 # Share and Care Application

-This is an Android application that allows users to upload and view images with notes.
+This is an Android application that allows users to upload and view images, Video with notes.
 The images are uploaded to Firebase, and users can add notes to each image.
-Users can view images by tag.
+Users can view images, Video by tag.

 ## Getting Started